aws/aws-database-encryption-sdk-dynamodb/specification/scan-beacons.md

 ### transformScanRequest
  * This operation MUST take as input a ScanRequest object.
  * This operation MUST return a ScanRequest object.
+ * This operation MUST fail if a source field is compared with anything but equality
+ * If no source fields are mentioned, the ScanRequest object MUST be returned unchanged.

+ * For beacons in the FilterExpression that have no "previous" entry, this operation MUST replace source fields and values with scan beacon fields and HMACs
+ * For beacons in the FilterExpression that do have a "previous" entry, this operation MUST replace (field EQ value) with ((prev_beacon_field EQ prev_beacon_value) OR (beacon_field EQ beacon_value))

 ### transformScanResponse
  * This operation MUST take as input a ScanResponse object and a ScanRequest object.